PaulRBerg/prb-contracts/README.md

 npm install @paulrberg/contracts
 ```

-I adhere to [Semantic Versioning](https://semver.org/), which means that your contracts won't break unexpectedly when upgrading to a newer minor version.
+I adhere to [semver](https://semver.org/), which means that your contracts won't break unexpectedly when upgrading to a
+newer minor version of `@paulrberg/contracts`.

 ## Usage